spack/spack/lib/spack/docs/packaging_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ``libdwarf`` and many other packages have a listing of available
-verisons on a single webpage, but not all do.
+versions on a single webpage, but not all do.
 For example, ``mpich``
 has a tarball URL that looks like this:

     url = "http://www.mpich.org/static/downloads/3.0.4/mpich-3.0.4.tar.gz"